WenPai-org/wpblog-location/readme.txt

 Contributors: wpfanyi
 Tags: IP, IP location, location, 定位, 地理位置
 Requires at least: 5.4
-Tested up to: 6.2
+Tested up to: 6.2.2
 Requires PHP: 5.6
 Stable tag: 1.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is free forever, and its purpose is to supplement the essential functions that the Chinese version of WordPress lacks.
+The website platform in China needs to display the user's IP address attribution information, and it must be accurate to the province and city.

 == Description ==
 ### Display user account IP address information in comments and articles. ###